1923 FA Cup final: Legacy

 The image of Billie the white horse remains famous within English football lore, and the match is often referred to as "The White Horse Final".
 Billie's rider, George Scorey, was rewarded by the Football Association with free tickets to subsequent finals, but he had no interest in football and did not attend.

-In 2005, a public poll chose that the new footbridge near the rebuilt Wembley Stadium would be named the White Horse Bridge.
+In 2005, a public poll chose to name the new footbridge near the rebuilt Wembley Stadium the White Horse Bridge.
 The executive director of the London Development Agency, which organised the poll, stated that the choice of name was appropriate given that the bridge, like the horse, would improve safety for fans at Wembley.
 In 2007 a play drawn from the reactions of a group of Bolton residents to the events of the final was staged at the Octagon Theatre, Bolton.

 The cultural importance of the occasion is reflected in the popularity of associated items at auction.
 In 2005 the gold commemorative medal presented to West Ham's George Kay was sold at auction for £4,560, and tickets and programmes from the match have also been star lots at auctions.

-During their first round match in the 2022–23 FA Cup, Bolton wore a remade version of the shirt they wore in this final to celebrate the centenary anniversary of them winning it.
+During their first round match in the 2022–23 FA Cup, Bolton wore a remade version of the shirt they wore in this final to celebrate the centenary of them winning it.